mvysny/karibu-testing/karibu-testing-v8/README.md

 </project>
 ```

 You will also need to add the Kotlin language support into your project, to at least compile the testing classes: [Setup Kotlin Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).

+> *Note:* Karibu-Testing pulls in the `vaadin-server.jar` as its dependency, but feel free to exclude it, in order to use whatever Vaadin version your project is using.

 ## Writing your first test